• Home

 There are quite a few ways you can cook your fries for this recipe.
 My preferred way to cook them is in an air fryer.
 It doesn’t use too much oil and they are deliciously crisp.
 If you have an Actifry this works in a similar way.

-If you wanted to make these Cheese & Bacon Loaded Fries even easier, you could use shop bought oven cook fries instead.
-It couldn’t get much easier than that!
+If you wanted to make these Cheese & Bacon Loaded Fries even easier, you could use shop bought frozen fries instead.
+It doesn’t get much easier than that!

 Adapting your Cheese & Bacon Loaded Fries